Call Us: 07712 358 172 The Maple Centre, Huntingdon, PE29 7HN

 I’m so pleased to be part of The SUN Network team.
 I enjoy connecting with people who struggle with addiction, while encouraging them with the best support in our county.

-I’m learning so much about recovery by talking to people who are in very different places in their own addiction and recovery.
+I’m learning so much about recovery by talking to people who are in very different places–what a privilege!

-Writing blogs and spreading helpful ideas about recovery is one of the enjoyable surprises in my job and I love finding a place ‘around the table’ for service users to help improve services and tell their stories.
+Partnering and sharing what I learn about taking care of ourselves is one of the rewarding parts of my job and I love finding a place ‘around the table’ for people to help improve services and tell their stories.

 After a long career in corporate IT, the time came to pursue my passion in recovery and wellness.
 A few years later, I look back and realise I’m having the best time of my life!
 I’ve had friends and family with short and long term mental health challenges and I have my own story of addiction recovery which fuels my desire to help others pursue their own health.